 - Any adjoining Local Authority if the zoo overlaps another district

-- Any person wishing to object on grounds of alleged injurious affect on the health or
+- Any person wishing to object on grounds of alleged injurious effect on the health or

 - safety of persons living in the area

-Dependant on costs - consult with Environmental Health Team
+Dependent on costs - consult with Licensing Team

 How to apply